 Lycopene, a powerful antioxidant naturally found in red fruits and vegetables like tomatoes, reduces oxidative damage in cells.
 In addition to being a excellent antioxidant, studies suggest it can also lower blood pressure (x).
 As a dietary supplement, take 200 mg of pure lycopene powder once or twice daily, or as directed by physician.

 Research shows that taking omega-3 fatty acids, such as those found in fish oil soft gels, can support heart health.
 They lower triglycerides and inflammation as well as act as an anticoagulant (x).
 Suggested serving size for fish oil is 2 capsules which could be taken 2-3 times per day.

 Astragalus Extract Powder

 Astragalus is an herb that when paired with conventional prescribed medications, can help improve heart function in people with heart diseases (x).
-Take 1300 mg daily with meals, or as directed by a physician.
+Take 1300 mg of astragalus daily with meals, or as directed by a physician.
 Those with autoimmune diseases or who take immunosuppressants should speak with their doctor before using.

 Aronia Berry Extract

 Studies show that aronia berry extract keeps blood vessels healthy and may lower blood pressure (x).
 As a dietary supplement, take 1,000 mg of aronia berry 1-2 times per day, or as directed by a physician.

 Red yeast rice (RYR) is rice that’s been fermented by Monascus purpureus, a type of yeast.
 It contains a compound called monacolin K which lowers cholesterol levels and is actually used in many cholesterol-lowering drugs (x).
 As a dietary supplement, take 600mg of red yeast rice one or two times daily, or as directed by physician.
 Use milligram scale only.
 For best results, take with at least 200mg Coenzyme Q10.